SMLC-NYSBC/TARDIS/docs/usage/2d_membrane.rst

 Running this will segment all micrographs in the indicated path.
 Predicted output will be store in file format indicated in :bash:`-out <output_type>` [:ref:`see all -out options <out>`].

+You can also segment individual file by replacing :bash:`-dir` with file not a folder location.

 For example: